The Garden of Social History

 The Garden of Social History (GOSH) design will feature aspects of local fishing history with an educational perspective, whilst giving important and poignant context to the existing Memorial to Hull’s Lost Trawlermen.
 The Garden design will tell a story behind Hull’s fishing heritage allowing all those who visit insight into the fishing industry and its inextricable links with the community.
 It is important that personal memories pertinent to the local community are not forgotten.

 Information gathered from the educational aspects of the design will enhance the knowledge of the younger generation who are being encouraged to explore Hull’s seafaring heritage in the School Curriculum.
 Field trips to the site and the website links will complement their studies.

-The GOSH will form an important link with other maritime features in the city; to all who visit the city a complete story of life and loss can be told, thereby highlighting the crucial role Hull’s fishing industry – fishermen, shore based workers and community life alike – played in the development of a major world renown fishing port city, namely Kingston upon Hull.
+The GOSH will form an important link with other maritime features in the city; to all who visit the city a complete story of life and loss can be told, thereby highlighting the crucial role Hull’s fishing industry i.e. fishermen, shore based workers and the community played in the development of a major world renown fishing port namely the City of Kingston upon Hull.